 For most hybrid-work desks where the laptops are MacBook Pro 14-inch or M-series MacBook Air, 85W is more than enough headroom.
 A 16-inch MacBook Pro under sustained heavy load may charge slightly slower than with a true 100W path, but neither machine stops working.
 The dock includes 4x USB-A 3.0 ports for keyboard, mouse, webcam, and external storage, plus a wired remote and front-panel button for switching.

 Apple Silicon dual-display rules apply identically to the iDock M10.
-M3 Pro, M3 Max, M4, and any Pro or Max chip drive both displays natively.
+M4 / M5 base chips and Pro / Max chips with native dual-display support drive both displays without DisplayLink.
+M3 base MacBooks can do this only with the laptop lid closed.
 M1 and M2 base chips still get only one external display from this dock (Apple's hardware limit, not a KVM limit).

 Where it falls short: Less Mac-specific marketing and documentation than the iDock M10, fewer accessory ports (no SD reader, no DisplayPort downstream), and 85W PD instead of 100W.
 If you need an SD card reader at the dock or a 16-inch MacBook Pro topped up under continuous heavy load, step up to the iDock M10.
 If you don't, this is the better-value pick at the same dual-monitor capability tier.